Wainwright gets 200th win as the Cardinals blank the Brewers 1-0

 UP NEXT

-The Cardinals will start LHP Drew Rom (1-2, 5.96 ERA) in the second of a four-game series Tuesday night.
+The Cardinals will start LHP Drew Rom (1-2, 5.96 ERA) in the second of a four-game series Tuesday night against the Brewers, who counter with RHP Trevor Megill (1-0, 3.13).
 Rom earned his first career win in his last start, pitching 5 1/3 scoreless innings against Baltimore.
-The Brewers had not announced a starter.
+Megill is 0-0 with a 1.93 ERA in five career appearances against the Cardinals, all in relief.